internet-identity-labs/nfid-wallet-client/README.md

 ```

 ## Deployment
-The deployment process is managed using DFX (Internet Computer SDK), specifically version v0.24.1.
+The build and deployment process is managed using DFX (Internet Computer SDK), specifically version v0.24.1.
 Ensure that DFX is properly installed and configured in your environment before proceeding with deployment.

 ## Architecture